 Circulatory system: There is frequently poor circulation in the feet of diabetics as evidenced by complaints of chronically cold feet.
-We can also see changes in the skin such as excessive dryness, pale color and the prominence of superficial blood vessels, the capillaries.
+We can also see changes in the skin, such as excessive dryness, pale colour and the prominence of superficial blood vessels, capillaries.

 What changes do we see on the skin of the lower leg and foot in the diabetic?